 EDI and How It Works?

 EDI emerged in the 70s as a solution to streamline business communication and processes.
 The aim was to enable smooth B2B interaction between trading partners, secure data and information exchange, and eliminate paper-based communication and manual tasks.
-It includes everything from invoices, to shipping notices, to purchase orders being transferred across systems.
+It includes everything from invoices to shipping notices, to purchase orders being transferred across systems.
 This easy and electronic mode to share data is established as a long-time industry standard, considering the reliability and security it offers.
 EDI service providers have extended it across a wide range of industries, including supply chain, distribution, logistics, retail, banking, manufacturing, and more.

 It employs a set of standard electronic formats to make it easier for computer systems to process the data which reduces human work.
 With minimal manual intervention, systems can understand the information accurately and efficiently, thereby mitigating human errors due to illegible handwriting or incorrect document handling.
 A clearly defined format is maintained by all the involved parties which is the ultimate goal of EDI documents.
-The formats, such as EDIFACT is used in Europe, ANSI X12 is common in the USA and Asia.
+The formats, such as EDIFACT are used in Europe, and ANSI X12 is common in the USA and Asia.
 There are many options to transmit data, such as peer-to-peer networks, web-based, mobile, cloud-based, etc. EDI provides accessibility to only authorized users and utilizes audit trails.
 As one of the safest modes of data transfer, EDI is now a popular choice for supply chain management.

 With an on-premise EDI solution, organizations provide easy and quick access to stakeholders which further ensures security, audit trails, and archives.
 However, there is still a need to align communication with partners through standardization and this is where cloud-based EDI comes into the picture.
 EDI has predefined rules for content and relationships between items, including the amount billed and invoice number.
 In the supply chain industry, the EDI exchange offers a strong structure of data, especially for B2B communication.
 It allows businesses to send and receive large amounts of data simultaneously along with enabling them to send multiple documents through a single transfer.
 Apart from adding efficiency and convenience, this reduces potential inaccuracies which enhances the entire supply chain management system.
 In fact, EDI implementation has improved the performance of more than half of the respondents.

 However, EDI also has its drawbacks.
-Every EDI standard has three different versions which make the number of available standards very high.
+Every EDI standard has three different versions which makes the number of available standards very high.
 This is a complicated situation for small businesses that trade with large enterprises that use updated versions of the same EDI standard.
 Moreover, when some companies switch to the alternative, they might fail to keep pace with technological advancements and it can be time-consuming to finally configure according to business requirements.

 API and How It Works?

-API is an interface between two endpoints that allow interaction and transaction in real-time.
+API is an interface between two endpoints that allow interaction and transaction in real time.
 It includes a set of programming standards and instructions to access web-based applications that consume the services of each other which enables them to exchange data with each other.
 Creating an API is a cost-effective and straightforward way that allows partners to cross information.
 Serving as an interface between software programs, it connects them effectively without any intervention from users.
 From partners to customers to employees, API allows access to data service and business on any device from any source.
 It is used for similar transactions to EDI but works on a response or request basis with smaller payloads.

 Providing easy integration to backend systems, companies can leave a part of software open through API so other software can connect easily.
 For example, in an online purchase when you enter the card information, the store uses API to send information to the app to verify it is correct.
 Once confirming the validity of the card, the app sends the information back to process the order further.

-One reason that makes API more effective than EDI is a real-time connection and its ability to share data within seconds.
+One reason that makes API more effective than EDI is its real-time connection and its ability to share data within seconds.
 Hence, the data can be updated within no time without any intermediary.
 Supply chain companies can add pickup requests automatically into the system which takes less time than requesting them manually.

 EDI vs API: Which One to Choose?